equivalent/scrapbook2/archive/blogs/2015-01-20-force_ssl_is_different_than_force_ssl.md

-  whole application as everything will be under `https`, but if you forcing `https` only on some parts of the application you will not know what is the session of a user visiting site (for example you may want to track if public FAQ was visited by a particular user that just logged out)
+  whole application as everything will be under `https`, but if you forcing `https` only on some parts of the application you will not know what is the session of a user visiting site (for example you may want to track if public FAQ was visited by a particular user that is still logged in)

 ## So, the solution: two cookies to save the day!